jusuhero/dots/readme.md

 There are two bars available.
 Press <kbd>MOD</kbd> + <kbd>B</kbd> for the main bar at the top, press <kbd>MOD</kbd> + <kbd>SHIFT</kbd> + <kbd>B</kbd> for the bottom bar (showing mostly hardware information and helper stuff )
 The top waybar is launched on start on Hyprland (see startup script)

+I used Mecha Bar by Sejjy as a base (https://github.com/Sejjy/MechaBar), which is a really awesome waybar theme.
+I have just changed some things according to my liking.

 ### Rofi
 Application Launcher.
 Press <kbd>MOD</kbd> + <kbd>SPACE</kbd> to select your applications to launch.
 <kbd>MOD</kbd> + <kbd>W</kbd> launches the wallpaper selector.
 You can select any wallpaper in ~/.wallpapers/